 Fiscal Old-age Reserve (FOR)

-Because you do not automatically build up a pension as a self-employed person, entrepreneurs may annually reserve a portion of the profit for their retirement provision.
+What is/was the FOR?
+Because you do not automatically build up a pension as a self-employed person, entrepreneurs were allowed to annually reserve a portion of the profit for their retirement provision.
 This reserved part is called the fiscal old-age reserve, often abbreviated to FOR.
 You do not have to pay tax on this amount immediately: you get a deferral of payment.
 The amount that you may set aside is subject to a maximum.
-In 2021 this is 9.44% of the profit, with a maximum amount of € 9,395.
+In 2022 this was 9.44% of the profit, with a maximum amount of € 9,632.
 It is possible to convert part of your fiscal old age reserve into an annuity.
 The premium will then be tax deductible.

-To be able to make a claim on the FOR you are obliged to put a minimum of 1,225 hours per year into the business.
-Also, you must not have reached the state pension age (in 2021: 66 years and 4 months) at the beginning of the relevant tax year.
+To be able to make a claim on the FOR you were obliged to put a minimum of 1,225 hours per year into the business.
+Also, you must not have reached the state pension age at the beginning of the relevant tax year.

 Starting entrepreneurs can depreciate the purchase cost of assets ‘arbitrarily’.
 In other words: you decide how much you depreciate and when.
 This flexibility can have many advantages for starters.
 The regulation does not apply to all legal forms, but only to entrepreneurs with a sole proprietorship, general partnership (vof), limited partnership (cv) or partnership who are entitled to the starter’s deduction.